Mahāsaṅghika Vinaya

 adhikaraṇasamatha 4

-Deal with a person who should be dealt with according to what they have admitted, according to what they have admitted.
+Deal with a person who should be dealt with according to what they’ve admitted, according to what they’ve admitted.

 adhikaraṇasamatha 5

-To a person who should be given a mark of seeking offenses, give a mark of seeking offenses.
+To a person who should be given a characteristic-of-seeking-offenses, give a characteristic-of-seeking-offenses.

 adhikaraṇasamatha 6